-Book a 15 minute, no obligation video call with me at https://calendly.com/zianetworks
+Book a 15 minute, no obligation video call with Paul at www.calendly.com/zianetworks

-You'll see my live calendar on that page.
+You'll see his live calendar on that page.

-You and I can check that our businesses are a good fit, and arrange a longer video call, or physical meeting (whichever is most appropriate at the time).
+We can check that our businesses are a good fit, and arrange a longer video call, or physical meeting (whichever is most appropriate).

-Of course, there's no obligation to buy anything, ever.
+Of course there's no obligation to buy anything, ever.

-I'm looking forward to speaking to you and learning about your business.
+We're looking forward to speaking to you, and learning about your business.